September 30, 2010 - 2:16 pm

 But Thursday night it was Jonathan Maxwell’s turn.

-Wright was held to less than 100 yards rushing for the first time this season, but Maxwell ran for 172 yards and three touchdowns on 12 carries as the Panthers (6-0, 4-0 Northwest League) rolled to a 49-0 home victory over No. 10 Cheyenne (2-2, 1-2).
+Wright was held under 100 yards rushing for the first time this season, but Maxwell ran for 172 yards and three touchdowns on 12 carries as the Panthers (6-0, 4-0 Northwest League) rolled to a 49-0 home victory over No. 10 Cheyenne (2-2, 1-2).

 “They were really keying on Brandon,” Palo Verde coach Darwin Rost said.
 “Everywhere he went, they were all over him.
 We came into the game thinking about giving the ball to Maxwell, and he had a really good game.”

 Maxwell had touchdown runs of 16 and 3 yards in the first half as the second-ranked Panthers took a 35-0 lead.